 - 29. Was any need assessment exercise undertaken before the development of new program(s)?
 If so, give the methodology. - Black Board Teaching for theory and problem papers. - Computer papers are instructed by programmers in computer lab. - 30.
-Does the department obtain feedback from

-Yes, study modules are prepared

-and digitilised.

-Yes, once in a semester randomly

-from students and evaluated for

-improvements in class handling

-and student teacher relationship.

-Yes, alumni and employers are

-invited for curriculum

-development for board of studies.
+Does the department obtain feedback from a) Faculty on curriculum as well as Yes, study modules are prepared teaching-learning-evaluation?
+If yes, and digitilised. how does the department utilize it? b) Students on staff, curriculum as Yes, once in a semester randomly well as teaching-learning-evaluation from students and evaluated for and what is the response of the improvements in class handling department to the same? and student teacher relationship. c) Alumni and employers on the Yes, alumni and employers are programmes and what is the invited for curriculum response of the department to the development for board of studies. same?